 As an "emergency back-up paddle", the KH1 Micro Travel Kit includes an N6ARA Tiny Paddle (link) and a Tufteln N6ARA Tiny Paddle Adapter (link) to fit it to the KH1.

 The KH1 includes a tiny speaker but I prefer to operate with headphones or earbuds.
-The KH1 Micro Travel Kit includes a pair of Sony earbuds.
-These earbuds work well so long as I can avoid yanking them out of my ears.
+The KH1 Micro Travel Kit includes a pair of Sony MDR-EX15 earbuds.
+These earbuds work very well so long as I can avoid yanking them out of my ears.

 The KH1 Edgewood Package's KHLOG1 Log Tray included a nifty and tiny Zebra pen for logging while operating pedestrian-mobile.
 I prefer logging with a pencil and when Thomas, K4SWL, informed me that Zebra makes a matching mechanical pencil (link), I wasted no time in ordering myself a pair of them.
 One of these pencils is carried in the clip on the KHLOG1 Log Tray and the second pencil and the original pen are carried in the bag as emergency spares.